 If one of your teammates lives somewhere not listed above, they won’t be able to use Google Voice even if an admin on your team does.

 This limitation is exactly what it sounds like.
 Although Google Voice works with web-based browsers and mobile apps (Android and iOS), the lack of a desktop app may drastically limit your team’s productivity. 💻

-It is possible to get call recordings through Google Voice – but not on the paid plan.
-Only the free plan has this function.
+It is possible to get call recordings through Google Voice – but not on the base plan for paid users.

 On the free plan, you’ll need to manually activate the recording on each call.
 Plus, all participants have to be on the call before you can begin recording.
 Once the session is over, your recordings will be pushed to an email account as an audio file — less than optimal if you’re looking for faster response times. ⌚

 Contact management is anything but simple on Google Voice.
 If you opt for GV’s free version, your business contacts will be stored with all other contacts associated with your current Google account.
 This muddles your personal life with your professional goals – not a good idea.

 If any of your contact’s information gets updated or changed, you won’t have the ability to share or sync it with the rest of your team.
 Depending on your workflow or company size, this could be a big problem.